Honk Once For 'Amen:' How Coronavirus Is Changing Religious Services

 Advertisement

-Becca Tanen, 29, who keeps a traditional Jewish Sabbath, says some services she attends in Washington, D.C. have been canceled.
+Becca Tanen, 29, who keeps a traditional Jewish Sabbath, says some services she attends in Washington, DC have been cancelled.
 What's more, it would be impossible to host them virtually, since some observant Jews don't use technology during Shabbat.

 "However, many non-denominational, conservative, and reform groups and synagogues like Adas Israel have been live-streaming services, including on Sabbath.
 A lot of my communities have also been having Zoom calls for communal candle lighting on Fridays before Shabbat starts, as well as Havdalah — the ceremony to close out Shabbat — on Saturday night," Tanen says.